 Gili Biaha is a rock island with a rounded cap of grass.
-Located about four kilometers northeast of Tepekong, we need 45 minutes to reach the dive site by local boat from Padang Bai beach.
+Located about four kilometres Northeast of Tepekong, we need 45 minutes to reach the dive site by local boat from Padang Bai beach.
 Diving Gili Biaha is an amazing experience.

-Gili Biaha has two very good dive sites: Shark Cave and Biaha Slope.
-Normally, these 2 dive sites are combined in one dive, if the current allows it.
-Going down, the shark cave is at 12m.
-We can enter the cave where several white tip reef sharks are usually resting.
-You can see them from very close and take nice pics.
-In the cave, there are also lobsters, shrimps and lion fishes.
-When you leave it you will find the most amazing display of colorful reef fish and light through the crystal water.
-The wall has a few terraces and you can often spot a variety of nudibranchs, leaf scorpion fish and if you are lucky, and in the season a mola-mola.
+Usually we will find numerous white tip reef sharks resting in the cave.
+You can see them from very close up and some nice photographs.
+Inside the cave we also find lobsters, shrimps and lion fish.
+When you leave it you will find the most amazing display of colourful reef fish and light coming through the crystal clear waters.
+The wall has a few terraces and you can often spot a variety of nudibranchs, leaf scorpion fish and if you are lucky, and within the right season, your will spot a mola-mola.